suns1232023/History-Literature-Psychology-First-Person-Narratives/README.md

 * revenge
 * self-reinforcing beliefs

+Psychological terminology is used here as an interpretive framework rather than a clinical diagnosis.

 ---

-### Diaochan — *The Pawn in the Game*
+## Diaochan — *The Pawn in the Game*

 A reconstruction of the psychological experience of a woman positioned between political power, strategic manipulation, and personal agency.

 ---

-### Mu Nianci — *The Name I Was Given*
+## Mu Nianci — *The Name I Was Given*

 An exploration of identity, motherhood, attachment, memory, and the psychological consequences of being defined by other people's decisions.

 ---

-### Yinglian / Xiangling — *A Person Abandoned by Information*
+## Yinglian / Xiangling — *A Person Abandoned by Information*

 An exploration of information asymmetry, social vulnerability, identity loss, and the relationship between knowledge and survival in *Dream of the Red Chamber*.

 ---

-### Jiaoxing — *The Maid Who Changed Her Fortune*
+## Jiaoxing — *The Maid Who Changed Her Fortune*

 A narrative examining opportunity, social mobility, asymmetric information, and the psychology of value.

 ---

-## Mythological and Legendary Figures
+# 7. Mythological and Legendary Figures

 ### Sun Wukong — *Five Hundred Years Under the Mountain*

 A psychological reflection on rebellion, identity, humiliation, confinement, and transformation.

-> What happens to an individual who believes himself completely free when freedom is suddenly taken away?
+> **What happens to an individual who believes himself completely free when freedom is suddenly taken away?**

 ---

 ### The Red Boy — *Memories of the Flaming Mountain*

-A reflection on family, separation, guilt, and the psychological transformation of a mythological character after defeat.
+A reflection on family, separation, guilt, defeat, and psychological transformation.

 ---

 ### The White Dragon Horse — *After the Journey to the West*

-A collection of reflections on the forgotten lives of the figures encountered after the legendary pilgrimage.
+A collection of reflections on the forgotten lives of the figures encountered during and after the legendary pilgrimage.

 ---

 ### The Dragon of the Mirage — *The Last Dream*

-A mythological thought experiment concerning mortality, transformation, memory, and the boundary between human perception and imagination.
+A mythological thought experiment concerning mortality, transformation, memory, perception, and the boundary between imagination and reality.

 ---

-# A Psychological Lens
+# 8. Psychological and Analytical Frameworks

-The project draws inspiration from several fields.
+The project draws selectively from several intellectual traditions.

-### Cognitive Psychology
+## Cognitive Psychology

 * cognitive dissonance
 * motivated reasoning